jgrebol/ESIpy/docs/source/theory.rst

 framework as the partition of the system.
 QTAIM relies on numerical integrations, so the unavoidable errors associated to them make some of these aromaticity descriptors unviable in large systems.
 This newer approach, however, does not require numerical integration, but rather relies on the separation of the molecule by using their atom-centered functions, leading to an exact partition of the system.
-The following formulas will be expressed for single-determinant, closed-shell wavefunctions.
+The following formulas will be expressed for **single-determinant, closed-shell wavefunctions**.
 The most fundamental magnitude is the **Atomic Overlap Matrix ( AOM,** :math:`\mathbf{S}^{\text{A}}` **) in the Molecular Orbitals (MO,** :math:`\mathbf{\phi}` **) basis**, with elements

 .. math::